-On January 14, 2021, VIEX Opportunities Fund, LP - Series One ("VIEX Series One"), delivered a notice to the Company indicating its intent to nominate Mr. Singer and John Mutch (the "VIEX Nominees") for election to the Board (the "Nomination Notice").
+On January 14, 2021, VIEX Opportunities Fund, LP - Series One ("VIEX Series One"), delivered a notice to the Company indicating its intent to nominate Mr. Singer and Mr. Mutch for election to the Board (the "Nomination Notice").
 The Nomination Notice indicated that, as of January 14, 2021, VIEX Series One, together with other entities affiliated with VIEX and Mr. Singer, owned approximately 3.9% of the Company's outstanding shares of common stock.